Concrete hinge: History and guidelines

 Marx and Schacht translated Leonhardts guidelines for the first time in the nowadays used semipropablistic safteyconcept.

 Schlappal, Kalliauer and coworkers introduced for the first time both limit caces (service-limit-states (SLS) and ultimate-limite-states (ULS)).

 Kaufmann, Markić und Bimschas did further studies on concrete hinges.

 Stresses, rotational capacity, bearing capacity

 Due to triaxial compression, strength in the neck region is much higher than for uniaxial compression, because lateral expansion is restricted.

 Eurocode 2 suggests for typical dimensions a compressive strength equal to about twice of the unixalial compressive strength.

-Also the concrete hinge neck has no, or almost no reinforcement, but the concrete hinge heads need a dense reinforcement cache, because of the tensile splitting.
+Also the concrete hinge neck has no, or almost no reinforcement, but the concrete hinge heads need a dense reinforcement cache, because of tensile splitting.